AdrianLuk/fitaxx/wp-content/plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.4.5 =
+* New: WordPress 6.2 compatibility
-* New: Introducing Media Library Folders
+* New: PHP 8.2 compatibility